solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 as the site root.
 For example, Laravel, uses the public/ subdirectory as the site root.

+The environment variable could be set globally or at the project level.
+Setting the environment variables at the project level, when possible, allows for deployment independence and reduces the likelihood of dependency collision.

 TODO: add more specific information related to getting PHP/Laravel running in Azure.

 ## Troubleshooting tips

-TODO
+-   Select your App Service in the Azure Portal.
+In the **Monitoring** section, select **Log Stream**.
+-   [Troubleshoot connection issues to Azure Database for MySQL]
+-   Running `php -i` at the Azure App Service SSH console will provide valuable configuration information.
+-   Azure App Service 8.0 php.ini location -
+    `cat /usr/local/etc/php/php.ini-production`
+-   [Configure a PHP app for Azure App Service - Access diagnostic logs]
+-   [Deploying a Laravel application to Nginx server.]
+-   [Local Git deployment to Azure App Service]

-Azure resource activity log. ## Resources
+## Resources

-[How PHP apps are detected and built.]
+-   [How PHP apps are detected and built.]

 # Deploying a Laravel app backed by a Java REST API to AKS

-## App introduction
+## Evolving the sample application

 In the previous stages of this developer guide, you explored how an MVC app could be deployed on an Azure VM, containerized, and then hosted on